Nuix/discover-extension-sdk/ExtensionManifest.md

-# Extension Manifests - Ringtail 9.6.009
+# Extension Manifests - Discover 9.6.009
 Extension manifests are files that specify all the settings needed to setup and configure UI extensions.
-They are intended to be versioned assets that are updated in Ringtail with each new UI extension release.
+They are intended to be versioned assets that are updated in Discover with each new UI extension release.

 ## Structure
 Extension manifests are authored in JSON format.
 Here's an example: